 Nebraska Wesleyan University’s annual Visions and Ventures Symposium will feature award winning activists, scientists, and content creators that aim to break down the boundaries of race, class and the environment.

 The symposium will be held September 21 and 22.
 Due to COVID-19, the symposium will be held virtually via Zoom.
-All lectures also will be streamed live on the Nebraska Wesleyan University Facebook page.

 The Visions and Ventures Symposium is held each year and provides students, faculty and staff the opportunity to spend a day focused on an issue of national importance.
 Classes are cancelled for the day to allow full campus participation.